Applications for this scheme are open. The deadline for applications is 4pm on Tuesday 11 February 2020.

 Applications are welcome from across a broad range of engineering and technology areas including research topics currently considered basic science, but which now require engineering ways of thinking to drive them towards application and in more-established technology areas where the applicant has identified a high-impact novel approach.

-Similarly, we are not prescriptive about the Technology Readiness Level or similar assessment of innovation readiness expected of applications.
+However, evidence of proof of concept should already be established.
+Beyond this, we are not prescriptive about the Technology Readiness Level or similar assessment of innovation readiness expected of applications.
 However, we do require a clear ten-year research vision underpinning the proposal that will make a significant difference to how the emerging technology is taken forward and the consequential economic and social benefit to the UK.

-The Academy welcomes applications from high-calibre researchers currently based outside the UK, in line with the Government’s Rutherford Fund to attract global talent to the UK
+The Academy welcomes applications from high-calibre researchers currently based outside the UK, in line with the Government’s Rutherford Fund to attract global talent to the UK.

 Press release: Academy funds global research visionaries to advance emerging technologies